SydneyLauren/seattle_housing_values/README.md

 ### Data Preparation
 <img src="images/pandas.jpeg" height="45">

 The dataset is loaded into a pandas dataframe for analysis.
+Using geopy, each house is assigned to a neighborhood.
+Outliers are removed and dummy variables are made for each neighborhood.